sim0n/sim0n/README.md

 <h1 align="center">👋 Hi there, I'm Simon<h1>

-- 💬 You may talk or ask me about about cyber security and or anticheats.
+- 💬 You may talk or ask me about cyber security and or anticheats.
 - 📫 You can reach me at **me@sim0n.dev**.

 ## PGP